AiJared/DSA_in_python/README.md

 Alright let's get back to arrays:

 An array is a <b>contiguous</b> data structure.
 This means that an array is stored in blocks or memory that are beside each other without any gaps between them.
-The advantage of doing this is that retreiving valyes is very easy.
+The advantage of doing this is that retreiving values is very easy.

 In a non-contiguous data structure, the structure stores a value as well as reference to where the next value is.
 To retreive that value, the languange has to follow that reference also called a <b>pointer</b> to the next block of memory.
 This adds some overhead which increases runtime of some common operations as we will see later.